GegaRazmadze/joke-python/README.md

 - `Templates` - Holds all html files with Django's template language in it.
+  - `layout.html` - Is main html file witch contains: main container, header (user navigation), navigation bar and script tag for linking JS file (index.js).
+  - `index.html` - contains main page images and buttons to navigate.
+  - `login.html` - contains forms for username and password, Login button and button for navigat to Register.
+  - `register.html` - contains forms for username , email, password and concfirm password. register button and button for navigate to Log in.
+  - `chuck_jokes.html` - contains form for rendom button, container for joke and form for saving or removig joke from Favorites.
+  - `other)joke.html` - contains form for rendom button, container for joke and form for saving or removig joke from Favorites.
+  - `favourite_jokes.html` - form for joke selector and button, favoritejokes main container joke container in init - rendering with "for" - loop, Paginator To divide pages.

 - `static` - Holds all static files.
-  - `img` - Holds all static images and icons.
+  - `img` - Holds all static images and icons: 2 .jpg and 1 .png files.
   - `styles.css` - Holds all styles and animations for pages, for the layouts flex-box. with color i use css variables (--color-green-light-1 etc.), there are '@media only screen' - s for site to be Completely Mobile responsive.
+To select the elements I used: Simple selectors, Combinator selectors, Pseudo-class selectors, Pseudo-elements selectors, Attribute slectors.
   - `index.js` - Contains functions for Site to be flexible and more user friendly. for favorites page there is function 'setCssForFavoritePage' to display different chuckNorris and OtherJokes CSS (chuck_jokes_css_class, other_jokes_css_class ), there is functions for little animation when deleting joke from a page (to be more dynamic and nice). (clicking on X - which  is from HTML Unicode UTF-8). there are functions to  Query Rendom Chuck Joke and Rendom Other Jokes Joke from API-es ((API-Link : https://rapidapi.com/matchilling/api/chuck-norris?endpoint=57cfbe2de4b0504b4a8199b5 - Chuck,) (API-Link : https://rapidapi.com/LemmoTresto/api/joke3/endpoints - Other Joke.)).
+    - `document.addEventListener('DOMContentLoaded', function() {])` - When the page is rendered to run the following functions, in it there is if check function for cheching if document querySelector exist and than if starts function.
+    - `queryRendomChuckJoke` function - fetches Data from API and pass it to "rendomChuckJoke" function. if something goes wrong it catchs Error message.
+    - `queryRendomOtherJoke` function - fetches Data from API and pass it to "rendomOtherJokesJoke" function. if something goes wrong it catchs Error message.
+    - `rendomChuckJoke` - it takes Data from queryRendomChuckJoke and displayes.
+It checks if joke has already added or not in favorites joke and based on this displayes 'Remove From Favorites' or 'Add To Favorites' button.
+    - `rendomOtherJokesJoke` - it takes Data from queryRendomOtherJoke and displayes.
+It checks if joke has already added or not in favorites joke and based on this displayes 'Remove From Favorites' or 'Add To Favorites' button.
+    - `sendAddDeleteFavoritesRequest` - (For main page) - it takes infro from joke and then send post request to server for saving or deleting joke from Users Table .
+It checks if joke has already added or not in favorites joke and based on this displayes 'Remove From Favorites' or 'Add To Favorites' button.
+    - `deleteJokeFromFavoritesPage` - (For Favorites page) - it takes infro from joke and then send post request to server for deleting joke from Users Table.
+    - `setCssForFavoritePage` - Takes Jokes type and based on this Sets Relevant CSS-Class.